eschava/psmqtt/doc/usage.md

 ### CRON expression

 The `<human-friendly CRON expression>` is a string encoding a recurrent rule, like e.g. "every 5 minutes" or "every monday" or "every hour except 9pm, 10pm and 11pm".

 You can check examples of recurring period definitions [here](https://github.com/kvh/recurrent).

-**NOTE**: Please note that the cron expressions should be unique and if there are several schedules with the same period only last one will be used.
+**NOTE**: cron expressions should be unique and if there are several schedules with the same period only last one will be used.

 ### Tasks